-In spring of 2020 we started migrating our sites to the centralized ColoradoCTE.com Colorado CTE Gateway.
-We anticipate that we will transition data reporting to this site starting in fall of 2020.
+Enrollment, Follow-Up, and Active Teachers data are reported through the Colorado CTE Gateway.
 Student records should only be transferred via one of our secure sites; do NOT email student-level data to the system office!
 Individual student records in the CTE data system are protected in accordance with the Family Education Rights & Privacy Act (FERPA) and other established policies.